Shatrughna

 Shatrughna is the twin of Lakshmana.
 He is a loyalist of Bharata, just like Lakshmana is to Rama.
 Shatrughna appears as the 412th name of Vishnu in the Vishnu Sahasranama of the Mahabharata.
+Shatrughna is often overlooked and is the least known out of all of Rama's brothers.

 Etymology

 The name Shatrughna is of Sanskrit origin.
 Shatru means 'enemy' and Ghna means 'killing'.
 His name means 'killer of enemies'.

 Legend

 Birth and early life

 King Dasharatha of Ayodhya had three wives: Kausalya, Kaikeyi, and Sumitra.
 Shatrughan and his elder brother Lakshmana were born to Sumitra, while Rama and Bharata were born to Kausalya and Kaikeyi.
 In the Ramayana, he is described as an incarnation of Sudarshana Chakra.